 Commonly Requested Information

 The U.S. Department of Labor frequently receives FOIA requests for the data provided on TAA petitions and investigative forms, including the estimated number of allegedly affected workers and countries impacting workers related to TAA investigations.
 This information may be provided on the Business Data Request form and/or the Business Customer Survey.
 Executive Order 12600 requires notice to the submitter prior to disclosure.
-When an investigation is complete, you will receive a copy of the determination as well as a notice of our intent to disclose only those two pieces of data when requests for them are received.
+When an investigation is complete, you will receive a copy of the determination as well as a notice of our intent to disclose only those two pieces of data.
+Due to the number of requests for this dataset, these two elements have been included in our public Determinations Data.
 If we receive a FOIA request for the entire Business Data Request form, we will separately notify you pursuant to Executive Order 12600.
 You may object within 14 calendar days of the letter to public disclosure under the FOIA by providing a detailed statement indicating why you believe that disclosure of the information could cause you competitive harm.
 If you fail to provide an objection to disclosure within 14 calendar days from the date of that letter, we will consider that you have no objection to the disclosure of the information requested.